realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module4/README.md

 This GitHub page shows the many project management tools available for developers.

 ### Terms and definitions from Course 3, Module 4

+CI/CD: The name for the entire continuous integration and continuous deployment system